LightningCreations/lclib/doc/MiscUtilities.md

 Specializations of RelOps and StrictOrdering are empty types, and satisfy all of *TrivialType*, *StandardLayoutType*, and *LiteralType*.
 Inheriting from an Specialization of RelOps or StrictOrdering will not disqualify a type from satisfying *BytesWriteable* or *BytesReadable*.

-If RelOps or StrictOrdering is instantiated for some `T`, where for some values `t1` and `t2` which are of type (possibly const-qualified) `T`, the expression `t1<t2` is not well-formed in an unevaluated context, the program is ill-formed, no diagnostic required.
+If RelOps or StrictOrdering is instantiated for some `T`, where for some values `t1` and `t2` which are of type (possibly const-qualified) `T`.
+If the expression `t1<t2` is not well-formed in an unevaluated context, the program is ill-formed, no diagnostic required.
 Given those values:

 * `t1<t1` must be false,
 * At most one of `t1<t2` and `t2<t1` may be true, and